 Our general partner manages our day-to-day operations and strategic direction.
 Unlike the holders of common stock in a corporation, you will have only limited voting rights on matters affecting our business.
-You will have no right to elect our general partner on an annual or other continuing basis.
-Our general partner may not be removed except pursuant to the vote of the holders of at least 66 2/3 percent of our voting units, excluding common units owned by our general partner and its affiliates, our Series B preference units, our Series C units and our Series F convertible units.
-And to the extent our limited partners do have the right to vote on a particular matter, our general partner and its affiliates will be able to exert influence over any vote in which they are entitled to participate because of their approximate 23.4 percent ownership interest in our common units and 100 percent ownership interest in our Series B preference units and Series C units as of the date of this prospectus.
+You will have no right to elect our general partner or the directors of our general partner on an annual or other continuing basis.
+Our general partner may not be removed except pursuant to the vote of the holders of at least 66 2/3 percent of our voting units, excluding common units owned by our general partner and its affiliates, our Series C units and our Series F convertible units.
+And to the extent our limited partners do have the right to vote on a particular matter, El Paso Corporation and its affiliates will be able to exert influence over any vote in which they are entitled to participate because of their approximate 20 percent ownership interest in our common units and 100 percent ownership interest in our Series C units as of the date of this prospectus.
 Our voting unitholders are entitled to vote only on the following matters: